Ben Lexcen: America's Cup

 Miller was commissioned by Alan Bond to build Apollo, an ocean racer.
 This partnership continued when Bond first challenged for the America's Cup in 1974 with the Miller-designed 12-metre class yacht Southern Cross, named for the southern hemisphere constellation.
-Their challenge for the Cup was unsuccessful but Miller was kept on as the designer for future yachts, all of them designed to the 12-metre class rules as used for America's Cup competition at the time.
+Their challenge for the Cup was unsuccessful, but Miller was kept on as the designer for future yachts, which were designed in accordance with the 12-metre class rules used by the competition at the time.

-During the first years of his partnership with Bond, Miller withdrew his partnership from his sail-making company but the company retained its name of Miller and Whitworth.
-Soon after the 1974 Cup challenge, Miller changed his name to avoid confusion with his former company.
-Keen to prevent the possibility of there being any confusion surrounding his name and business interests in the future, he asked a friend who worked for Reader's Digest to find out the least-used surname within their membership.
+During the first years of his partnership with Bond, Miller left Miller and Whitworth, but the company retained his name.
+Soon after the 1974 Cup challenge, Miller changed his name to Benjamin Lexcen.
+Keen to prevent the possibility of there being any confusion surrounding his name and future business interests, he asked a friend who worked for Reader's Digest to determine the least common surname within their membership.
 The result was Lexcen.
 "Ben" was the name of his dog.

-Bond challenged for the 1977 America's Cup using the Lexcen and Johan Valentijn designed 12M Australia against media mogul Ted Turner and again with a Lexcen modified Australia in 1980 against Dennis Conner, losing both times.
+Bond challenged for America's cup in 1977 with the 12M Australia, designed by Lexcen and Johan Valentijn, against media mogul Ted Turner, and again in 1980 with a Lexcen-modified Australia against Dennis Conner, losing both times.

-After the 1980 challenge Lexcen realised that to win against the defenders, with their 100+ years of America's Cup experience, they would need a superior boat.
-His next design featured a host of advanced design features, not the least of which was a revolutionary winged keel, intended to lower the drag and to make the boat more stable and maneuverable in the water.
-The keel design reduced tip vortex, a turbulence resulting in conventional keels from the pressure differential between the windward (low pressure) and leeward (high pressure) sides.
-Australia II's design was to prove highly controversial, protested because some part of the design was done before and during the testing of the keel in a Dutch tank testing facility.
+After the 1980 challenge, Lexcen realised they would need a superior boat to win against the defenders' 100+ years of America's Cup experience.
+His next design, for the Australia II, featured a host of advanced design innovations, including a revolutionary winged keel engineered to lower drag, increase stability, and make the boat more maneuverable.
+The design reduced tip vortex, a turbulence caused by the pressure differential between the low-pressure windward and high-pressure leeward sides of conventional keels.
+The new keel was controversial; Cup competitors protested, questioning whether its design, alleged to have been based on engineering and testing by a Dutch tank testing facility, disqualified the vessel from Cup competition based on rules requiring each competing boat have a single country of origin.